-Dirty teeth may smell and look bad, but the damage that you don't see is much worse! the gum tissue has an extensive blood supply.
-When infections start, these bacteria get into your pet's circulation and eventually leads to heart, liver, kidney, none and joint disease including organ failure.
+Dirty teeth may smell and look bad, but the damage that you don't see is much worse!
+The gum tissue has an extensive blood supply. when infections start, these bacteria get into your pet's circulation and eventually leads to heart, liver. kidney, bone and joint disease including organ failure.

 Just not feeling well due to fighting infection